shaojun/open_docs/projects/ml_server/datum.md

 `datum transform -t resize -- -dw 800 -dh 600`

-you may not want to export all classess of objects from sources:
+you may not want to export all classess of objects from sources, then:

 `datum filter -e '/item/annotation[label="cat" or label="dog"]' -m i+a`